kyle116/java/swift-notes.md

 The availability condition above specifies that in iOS, the body of the if statement executes only in iOS 10 and later; in macOS, only in macOS 10.12 and later.
 The last argument, `*` , is required and specifies that on any other platform, the body of the if executes on the minimum deployment target specified by your target.

 ## Functions
 All functions are prefixed with `func`.
 After the `->` is the function's return type.
-Functions are not required to have return values therefore if there is not return, just remove the `->` and type after
+Functions are not required to have return values therefore if there is not return, just remove the `->` and type after.
+Functions and methods with no return type have an implicit return type of `Void`.
+This means that they return a value of `()`, or an empty tuple.
 ```
 func greet(person: String, alreadyGreeted: Bool) -> String {
     if alreadyGreeted {